Consolidated semi-annual report of VP Bank Group

 Consolidated net income

-The tier 1 ratio, computed in accordance with the new Basel III rules, amounted to 25.7 per cent at 30 June 2016 which, compared to other banks, may be described as outstanding (31 December 2015: 24.4 per cent).
-This represents a solid equity base and constitutes an excellent strategic starting point in order to be able to assume an active future role in the process of bank consolidation.
+The tier 1 ratio at 30 June 2019, computed in accordance with Basel III, amounted to 19.7 per cent (31 December 2018: 20.9 per cent) which represents a strong equity base and constitutes an outstanding strategic baseline from which to continue to play an active role in the process of consolidation of banks.